GreyWhite994/extreme-battleships/README.md

 - Allow player to choose ships of different sizes.
 - Have ships larger than 1x1 square.
 - Allow player to set turn/time limit if desired.

+## Data Model

+I used a Board class as data model.
+The game created two instances of this class to create the player board and the computer board.
+The Board class stores the board size, the number of ships, player type and name.
+Also, the ship locations and guesses for that board.

+The class also has a number of methods to play the game.
+This includes a print_board method to print out current board.
+A create_ships method to add ships to the board.
+Also, a guess method to validate guesses and add them to the list of guesses already made on that board.